irinaNMN/tasks-repository/README.md

 Here is a sidebar and main content floated next to each other with a cleared footer.
 The header contains logo and navigation.
 Here I used floats, display property with list and table options with content inside boxes.

+### Used_flex.html

+This is new responsive layout page with flexbox.